waltercostamb/SSS-test/README.md

 # SSS-test

-This folder contains the bash script SSS.sh and local.pl.
+This folder contains the bash scripts SSS.sh and local.sh.
 The first runs the SSS-test (Selection on the Secondary Structure-test) and the second runs the local pipeline to predict local blocks in long non-coding RNAs.
 The input for both is a multi-FASTA, either pre-aligned or not aligned.
 The SSS-test predicts structural selection by assigning selection scores for each of the given sequences.
 The local pipeline calculates local structural blocks for long ncRNAs.

 Required software: